c0xc/github-build-qt-appimage-action/README.md

 It failed in several ways (fuse error, file not found etc.).
-I also wanted to add Qt files to the bundled AppImage executable that may be required to start the application, otherwise it may be missing fonts depending on how Qt was build and/or it may fail to start due to missing platform plugins:
+I also wanted to add Qt files to the bundled AppImage executable that may be required to start the application, otherwise it may be missing fonts depending on how Qt was built and/or it may fail to start due to missing platform plugins:

     qt.qpa.plugin: Could not find the Qt platform plugin "xcb" in "" This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.

+The AppImage file is supposed to be independent of the Qt libraries that are available on the system.
+So in theory, it should work even if it depends on a specific version of Qt and the user only has older Qt libraries installed.

 What
 ----

-When the build pipeline starts, it creates a Docker container with Debian 8.
+When the build pipeline starts, it creates a Docker container running Debian 8.
 If no Qt source tarball is added, it downloads Qt 5.15.2 and builds it.
 If the linuxdeploy tool is not added, it's downloaded.
 It will then build the Qt project, resulting in a binary file in `bin/`.